How Soon Is Too Soon To Return To Work?

 It is common for workers to need short-term disability benefits after they get hurt on the job.
 These will cover a portion of your wages until you can get back to work.
 How do you know when it’s time to return?

 If you were injured on the job in California, get the straight facts your employer might not want you to know.
-The lawyers at Overholt & Ring, LLP, are ready to answer all of your questions clearly and honestly.
+Our lawyer at the Law Office of Eric M. Overholt is ready to answer all of your questions clearly and honestly.

 Your Doctor’s Role